 In terms of multimodal transportation, we have been engaged in ongoing conversations with Metro Transit and Ramsey County with regards to transit connections related to these new facilities and integrating with other proposed plans.
 For example, Ryan Companies is participating with Ramsey County in the Blue Line Riverview Connection Study working group.
 In the site design, we plan to incorporate the required space to accommodate a variety types of potential public transportation as indicated in the Master Plan.
-These land areas will be dedicated, either through public right of way or through easements, for this purpose and will be available when the agencies that manage public transportation wish to advance expansion of their services or addition of new public transportation modes.
+These land areas will be dedicated, likely through easements, for this purpose and will be available when the agencies that manage public transportation wish to advance expansion of their services or addition of new public transportation modes.